NeVeSpl/RevitDBExplorer/documentation/revit-database-scripting.md

 ### Types of scripts

  RDS scripts are divided into three categories:
-- SELECT query, where the result of the query is displayed in the RDBE UI
+- SELECT query, where the result of the query is displayed in the Revit database explorer UI
 - UPDATE command, where as a result of the command execution, the model is changed
 - SCRIPT, behaves the same as UPDATE commands, but the code does not have to be put inside a function